noosh1380/noosh1380.github.io/_projects/3_project.md

 category: Research
 ---

-A literature review on  <a href="https://drive.google.com/file/d/1j6NFmLGffXBUjS2TV7wPXmjuTqS55IOc/view?usp=share_link">Use of Artificial Intelligence in Prosthetics</a>
+A literature review on  <a href="https://drive.google.com/file/d/1j6NFmLGffXBUjS2TV7wPXmjuTqS55IOc/view?usp=share_link">Use of Artificial Intelligence in Prosthetics</a> conducted at Marianopolis College as part of the honours program.

 <b>Abstract</b>